nextstrain/docs.nextstrain.org/src/guides/share/groups/migrate-from-s3.rst

 Nextstrain, but now you no longer need to setup or pass around AWS credentials provided to you by Nextstrain.
 Instead, you will :doc:`login
 <cli:commands/login>` using the same nextstrain.org username and password you
 use to login to the website.
+Each CLI login session is valid for at most 30 days, after which you'll need to login again.
+Commands requiring login will prompt you to do so when necessary.

 Why